-Download EaseFilter Monitor and Control Filter Driver SDK Setup File Download EaseFilter Monitor and Control Filter Driver SDK Zip File
+Download EaseFilter Monitor, Control and Encryption Filter Driver SDK Setup File Download EaseFilter Monitor, Control and Encryption Filter Driver SDK Zip File

 There are two types of input/output (I/O) synchronization: synchronous I/O and asynchronous I/O. Asynchronous I/O is also referred to as overlapped I/O.